| | | | | | |

 Antwerp, Brussels for Lunch

-After another very busy day in Paris, we enjoyed some quiet time in the van as we drove five hours to Amsterdam.
-We had planned on stopping in Brussels for lunch, but somehow missed our turn.
-Our plans were quickly adjusted allowing us to stop in Antwerp instead, as it was still on our way to Amsterdam.
-It was a short stop as we needed to check in to our hotel in Amsterdam before our scheduled canal tour in the evening.
-If we had time we would have loved to view the Flemish Renaissance architecture and possibly tour a Diamond District house.
+After another very busy day in Paris, we enjoyed some much-needed quiet time during our five-hour drive to Amsterdam.
+We had planned to stop for lunch in Brussels, but somehow missed our turn.
+Thankfully, we quickly adjusted our plans and decided to stop in Antwerp instead, as it was still on our route to Amsterdam.
+Our stop was brief, though, as we needed to check in at our hotel in Amsterdam before heading out for our scheduled canal tour in the evening.
+Had we had more time, we would have loved to explore the city’s Flemish Renaissance architecture and perhaps even tour a Diamond District house.

 Amsterdam Canal Tour

-We arrived in Amsterdam that afternoon and were able to check in to our hotel without a hitch.
-Having plenty of time we opted to walk to the meeting point for the Captain Jack Canal Tour.
-Our captain was Mark, not Jack, but the tour was fantastic.
-The open boat tour took us through many of the small canals and large shipping canals.
-All the while, Captain Mark talked about the history and architecture of Amsterdam while we enjoyed drinks and light snacks.
-Rain was in the forcast, but we persevered with the tour boat umbrellas.
+We arrived in Amsterdam that afternoon and checked into our hotel without any issues.
+With plenty of time to spare, we decided to walk to the meeting point for the Captain Jack Canal Tour.
+Our captain, however, was named Mark—not Jack—but the tour was fantastic.
+The open boat tour took us through both the small canals and the larger shipping canals.
+Throughout the journey, Captain Mark shared fascinating insights about Amsterdam‘s history and architecture, all while we enjoyed drinks and light snacks.
+Although rain was forecasted, we persevered with the help of the tour boat umbrellas.

 August 16th